Intellis-Blog-Software-Facility-Capital-Planning

 "We're flooding people with information.
 We need to feed it through a processor.
 A human must turn information into intelligence or knowledge.
 We've tended to forget that no computer will ever ask a new question."
 (Photo: Computer History Museum).

 Grace Hopper was a computer scientist and naval officer.
 She received a master’s degree (1930) and a Ph.D.
 (1934) in mathematics from Yale.
-She is considered to be one of the first three modern “programmers” and is best known for her trailblazing contributions to the development of computer languages.
+She is considered one of the first three modern “programmers” and is best known for her trailblazing contributions to developing computer languages.

-She was one of the first programmers of the Harvard Mark I, a general purpose electromechanical computer that was used in the war effort during the last part of World War II, she was a pioneer of computer programming and invented one of the first compiler-related tools, a translator-like program that transforms computer code written in one programming language into another programming language.
+She was one of the first programmers of the Harvard Mark I, a general-purpose electromechanical computer used in the war effort during the last part of World War II.
+She pioneered computer programming and invented one of the first compiler-related tools.
+This translator-like program transforms computer code written in one programming language into another.

 Moreover, she popularized the idea of machine-independent programming languages, which led to the development of the Common Business-Oriented Language, COBOL, an early high-level programming language designed for business use.
-COBOL is still in use today in business, finance, and administrative systems for companies and governments.
+COBOL is still used in companies and governments' business, finance, and administrative systems.

 Jean Bartik